 Grades Grades

 3-7 8 & Up

 2 9 Decorated cupcakes (2)

 3 10 Molded cakes for any occasion

 4 11 Holiday or special occasion cakes, including

-child's and/or adult's birthday cake, except
+child's and/or adult's birthday cake, with

-molded cakes
+exception of molded cakes which should be

+shown under lots 3 or 10.

 5 12 Cut out cake

 6 13 8" or 9" double layer decorated cake

-7 14 Decorated cake with 1 or more different
+7 14 Decorated cakes with 1 or more different

 decorating techniques, such as fondant,

 basket weave, stenciling or other techniques.

 Techniques must be named.

 8 15 Any other decorated cake where decorator

 tips weren't used, such as candies, pretzels,

 other foods.
 All must be edible.